Uterine Fibroids Overview

 What Causes Uterine Fibroids?

-The exact cause of fibroid development is not fully understood, but research suggests they are influenced by a combination of hormonal, genetic, and environmental factors.
+The exact cause of fibroid development is not fully understood, but research suggests uterine fibroids are influenced by a combination of hormonal, genetic, and environmental factors.

 Risk Factors for Uterine Fibroids